Getaway Guide: Yosemite National Park

 Deciding where to visit in California?
 Take a classic California road trip, roll down the windows, pump the tunes, and take in the scenery.

-Embarking on a new adventure always brings excitement, but it also evokes a slight fear of missing out on the best things the area has to offer.
+Starting a new adventure always brings excitement, but it also evokes a slight fear of missing out on the best things the area has to offer.
 Whether you are flying in from another state or playing tourist a few towns over, there are some stops to make before heading out on your own in an unfamiliar place.

-California is home to dozen-plus rental car companies, some of which charge as little as $5 per day.
+Rather than relying on public transportation or expensive rideshares, consider renting a car to allow yourself the freedom to roam around without compromise.
+California is home to dozen-plus rental car companies, so you can find anything matching your budget.
 While visions of Planes, Trains, and Automobiles may flash through your head as you stand in line for your temporary whip, your mind will quickly be eased as the convenience of these services sets in.

 The next stop is one that few recommend these days due to technology and online reviews, but it is still worth your time: a visitor center.
 With 15 locations across the state and several more for each national park, visitor centers offer honest, in-person recommendations on everything from restaurants to hotels.